feihelab/feihelab.github.io/_pages/about.md

 News!
 ------
 1. I am co-editing a Special issue for *Frontiers in Computational Neuroscience & Frontiers in Neuroinformatics* on [Nonlinear Connectivity, Causality and Information Processing in Neuroscience](https://www.frontiersin.org/research-topics/20200/nonlinear-connectivity-causality-and-information-processing-in-neuroscience).
 Welcome for submissions!
-Please confirm your participation now & submit your abstract by 15 June, 2021.
+Please confirm your participation now & submit your abstract by 15 August, 2021.

 2. A fully-funded [Doctoral Training Alliance (DTA)](https://unialliance.ac.uk/dta/programmes/) PhD studentship is available on developing Novel Information-Theoretic Causality Measure with application in Neuroscience and Dementia (jointly led by Prof. E Kim and me).
 Further details can be found [here](https://www.coventry.ac.uk/research/research-opportunities/research-students/research-studentships/novel-information-theoretic-causality-measure/).
 Application deadline: 17 May, 2021.